Video examples

 Inline SVG that conveys meaning

-Inline SVGs require some special code to be read consistently in all screenreaders.
+Inline SVGs require some special code to be read consistently in all screenreaders:

 Animated gifs